vtex-apps/rich-text/README.md

 #### CSS Namespaces

-Below, we describe the namespaces that are defined in the product-summary.
+Below, we describe the namespaces that are defined in the rich-text.

 | Token name                 | Component                                                                                                                                                                                                                                                                                                                                                                     | Description                                                   |
 | -------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------- |